BuvinJT/distbuilder/docs/Reference.md

 by this library (and aliased with the same name).
 The revised / extended class contains attributes for patching the obfuscation and for bundling the source of external libraries (so that they too maybe obfuscated).
-This new configuration type has the additional attributes:
+This new configuration type has the notable additions:

+    patches
     bundleLibs
     sourceDir
-    patches

 Patching: